-Impeachment Inquiry Update: What Last Week Revealed About The Ukraine Affair
+Impeachment Inquiry Update: What The Past Week Revealed About The Ukraine Affair

 The administration works for the president, all foreign policy is political and everyone, Mulvaney said, needs to "get over it."

-Trump's campaign later put that epigram on a t-shirt.
+Trump's campaign later put that epigram on a T-shirt.

 Mulvaney later sought to walk back some of what he said in his press conference — specifically that Trump's request that Zelenskiy investigate the Democrats' "server" was a "quid-pro-quo."